Menu

 Leadership Action Team Request for Proposals

-LEAD San Diego’s Impact Class of 2024 will be divided into five (5) to six (6) Leadership Action Teams (LEAD staff strives for approximately six to 10 class members per team, based upon class preferences and skill sets) tasked with tackling real community needs submitted by organizations from the San Diego region.
-These projects need to be initiated and completed between January and May 2024 and must have a lasting benefit to the community being served.
+LEAD San Diego’s Impact Class will be divided into five (5) to six (6) Leadership Action Teams (LEAD staff strives for approximately six to 10 class members per team, based upon class preferences and skill sets) tasked with tackling real community needs submitted by organizations from the San Diego region.
+These projects need to be initiated and completed between January and May 2026 and must have a lasting benefit to the community being served.
 Each team’s participants will bring their knowledge, professional skills, and access to regional resources and networks of influence to the selected community improvement projects.
-Previous projects have included the development of communications & marketing plans; the creation of a facility expansion feasibility report; and the development of a five-year strategic plan.
-Your project is not required to be limited to these ideas; we strongly encourage unique and creative projects.
+Previous projects have included the development of communications & marketing plans, the creation of a facility expansion feasibility report, and the development of a five-year strategic plan.
+Your project is not limited to these ideas; we strongly encourage unique and creative projects.

-The RFP for the 2024-25 cycle is now closed.
-To be added to the 2025-26 interest list, please click below.
+RFP for 2025-2026 program is closed.
 If you have questions, please contact LEAD@SDChamber.org.

 Connect With LEAD